mpalash/aliakbarmehta/_content/wre-~-performance-at-clark-house-mumbai.md

 ---
-title: 'Wre ~ Performance at Clark House, Mumbai'
+title: 'wre ~ Performance at Clark House, Mumbai'
 parent: 'WAR • ROOM • ECHO: Regarding the Pain of Other Cyborgs'
 layout: exhibition
 pubdate: '2017'